Early Buddhist schools: Further divisions

-One Sthavira faction began to call themselves the Vibhajyavādins, based (in part) in Sri Lanka and in certain areas of South India, such as Vanavasi in the southwest and the Kañci region in the southeast; this group later ceased to refer to themselves specifically as "Vibhajjavādins", but reverted to calling themselves "Theriyas", after the earlier Theras (Sthaviryas).
+One Sthavira faction—based (in part) in Sri Lanka, and in certain areas of South India (such as Vanavasi in the southwest and the Kañci region in the southeast)—began to call themselves the Vibhajyavādins; this group later ceased to refer to themselves specifically as "Vibhajjavādins", but reverted to calling themselves "Theriyas", after the earlier Theras (Sthaviryas).
 Still later, at some point prior to the Dīpavaṃsa (4th century), the Pali name Theravāda was adopted and has remained in use ever since for this group.

 Other groups included the Sarvāstivāda, the Dharmaguptakas, the Saṃmitīya, and the Pudgalavādins.
 The Pudgalavādins were also known as Vātsīputrīyas, after their putative founder.
 Later, this group became known as the Saṃmitīya school, after one of its subdivisions.
 It died out around the 9th or 10th century.
 Nevertheless, during most of the early medieval period, the Saṃmitīya school was numerically the largest Buddhist group in India, with more followers than all the other schools combined.
 The Sarvāstivādin school was most prominent in the Northwest India, and provided some of the doctrines that would later be adopted by the Mahāyāna.
 A related group was the Sautrāntika school, which only recognised the authority of the sūtras, and which rejected the Abhidharma transmitted and taught by the Vaibhāṣika wing of the Sarvāstivāda.
 Based on textual considerations, it has been suggested that the Sautrāntikas were actually adherents of Mūlasarvāstivāda.
 The relation between the Sarvāstivāda and the Mūlasarvāstivāda, however, is unclear.